 Let’s just imagine.
 After six years in the public eye, adventures in space and time (catchy phrase), at the end of The War Games the Doctor says farewell to companions Zoe and Jamie and then goes off to serve his punishment among his own people.
 THE END.
 Could it have happened?
 Should it have happened?
 Let’s chat…

 It certainly could have happened, with the BBC wishing to welcome a new decade with new programming and embrace the growing move to colour television with easier (cheaper) to make programmes.
 Would it make sense though?
 I think it might have, for two reasons, one narrative and one cultural.

 There’s a classic V-shaped symmetry to the story (I could say arc or journey, but let’s not).
 We learn at the start of the Doctor (and Susan’s) exile from their own people, now six years later he is back with them, if not happy but there is closure.
 It would be easy to stop the show there with the backstop of another escape if a revival were ever considered.

 The cultural aspect

 Let’s not overlook the bit thing that happened in 1969; man landed on the moon.
-There are a few Second Doctor stories reflecting the Space Race (The Moonbase and Seeds of Death) and now humanity had caught up, or so it seemed if you were alive at the time.
+There are a few Second Doctor stories reflecting the Space Race (The Moonbase and Seeds of Death) and now history (or humanity) had caught up with the show, or so it seemed if you were alive at the time.
 Suddenly now Doctor Who had served its purpose.
 With the end of a decade, putting the show to bed would have made perfect sense.